birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods.md

 from their table of contents.. [[source]](https://www.hsph.harvard.edu/miguel-hernan/wp-content/uploads/sites/1268/2024/01/hernanrobins_WhatIf_2jan24.pdf)

 ## Methods to block back door paths

-**Matching** - e.g. matching each person with treatment and confounder, with someone with treatment and not confounder, and with someone who did not have treatment or confounder.
-Analysis is restricted to matched people.
-As the treatment and no treatment groups are matched on confounder, if there is association, then not due to confounder, as adjusted for it.
-This can't be represented in DAG, because non-faithfulness - the association to a backdoor path is exactly cancelled by the matched subset.

 Sometimes construct **propensity score** (which is a function of the confounders) and then do stratification or matching based on the propensity score (rather than the confounders themselves).